Orel Hershiser: Professional career

-Minor league career
+Draft and minor leagues

-Hershiser was selected by the Los Angeles Dodgers in the 17th round of the 1979 Major League Baseball draft.
-The original scouting report on him for the draft said that he had poor control, had a weak fastball, and threw the curveball incorrectly.
+The Los Angeles Dodgers selected Hershiser in the 17th round of the 1979 Major League Baseball draft.
+The original scouting report on him for the draft said that he had poor control, a weak fastball, and threw the curveball incorrectly.
 It went on to state that he rattled easily and had questionable makeup.

 The Dodgers assigned him to their Class A farm team in the Midwest League, the Clinton Dodgers.
 He started four games for Clinton in 1979, and appeared in 11 more out of the bullpen to finish with a 4–0 record with a 2.09 ERA.

 Hershiser spent the next two seasons in AA with the San Antonio Dodgers of the Texas League.
 He worked primarily as a reliever at San Antonio.
 He was leading the league in saves at one point but then gave up 20 runs in seven innings on a road trip.
 He called this point the lowest of his career.
 He wanted to quit but the manager and pitching coach talked him out of it.

 Hershiser was promoted to the Triple-A Albuquerque Dukes of the Pacific Coast League in 1982.
 He was 9–6 with a 3.71 ERA in 47 games, with seven starts.
 He was almost included in a trade with the Texas Rangers that season, but catcher Jim Sundberg wanted his contract re-written before agreeing to the deal and the Dodgers backed out of the transaction.

 Hershiser won the Mulvey Award as the Dodgers top rookie in spring training in 1983 and expected to make the club but was sent back to Albuquerque where he was briefly reunited with pitching coach Rocky Giordani.
 He was 10–8 with a 4.09 ERA for the Dukes in 1983 in 49 games, with 10 starts and 16 saves.